gilbertyap/EC601_Product_Design/Project1/README.md

 * **Perl**: For running the .rttm evaluation script

+* [Microsoft Visual Studios Community 2019](https://visualstudio.microsoft.com/downloads/) - Requires that MSVC (and Windows 10 SDK?) is installed.
+This is for installing webrtcvad for Python.

 ## Libraries Used
-(Sourced libraries are in the SharedResources folder)
+(Please `git clone https://github.com/josepatino/pyBK.git` into the SharedResources folder)

 pyBK: https://github.com/josepatino/pyBK